 2. When you don’t trust your thoughts, trust His Word.

-I’m learning that the most successful people in life and faith, aren’t the one’s who have discovered some hidden secret reserved for the spiritually elite, but are those who commit daily to the simple, spiritual disciplines of leaning into God.
+I’m learning that the most successful people in life and faith, aren’t the ones who have discovered some hidden secret reserved for the spiritually elite but are those who commit daily to the simple, spiritual disciplines of leaning into God.
 Every day.
 Leaning into His truth found in His Word.
 Every day.
 Every.
 Day.
-Doing the simple disciplines better then everyone else.
+Doing simple disciplines better than everyone else.
 Every day.
 Trusting in His Word and being planted in His truth.
 Every day.

 “For I know the plans I have for you”, declares the Lord, “plans to prosper you and not to harm you, plans to give you a hope and a future.”

 “Never will I leave you; never will I forsake you.”
 So we say with confidence, “The Lord is my helper; I will not be afraid.
 What can mere mortals do to me?”